Borg-Warner Trophy

 The Borg-Warner Trophy is the trophy presented to the winner of the Indianapolis 500.
 It is named for and was commissioned by automotive supplier BorgWarner.
 It is permanently housed at the Indianapolis Motor Speedway Museum in Speedway, Indiana.
 Unveiled at a 1936 dinner hosted by then-Speedway owner Eddie Rickenbacker, the trophy was officially declared the annual prize for Indianapolis 500 victors.
 It was first presented at the 24th annual 500-mile race, where Louis Meyer, that year's champion and its first recipient, soon thereafter remarked, "Winning the Borg-Warner Trophy is like winning an Olympic medal."

-Marcus Ericsson won the 2022 Indianapolis 500, and is the current reigning champion.
+Alex Palou won the 2025 Indianapolis 500, and is the current reigning champion.
 Each year, the winning driver is presented with a miniature replica ("Baby Borg") during a reception, which for the 2019 race was presented in early September, about three months after the race.
 Prior to the trophy's inception, the Strauss Trophy (first awarded in 1919) was once presented to the winner.
 The Wheeler-Schebler Trophy was awarded to the leader at the 400-mile mark, but was retired when car owner Harry Hartz claimed it three times.

 History

 The trophy, which has been presented in the winner's circle after every race since 1936, is a very large, multi-tiered item which bears the high relief sculpture of the likeness of each driver to have won the race since its inception in 1911.
 Inscribed are the winner's name, year of victory, and average speed.
-This information is alternated with the faces in a checkerboard pattern.
+This information is alternated with the faces in a checkerboard pattern, evoking a checkered flag.
 Included on the base is the gold likeness of Tony Hulman, owner of the Indianapolis Motor Speedway from 1945 to 1977.
 On the top of the trophy is an unclothed man waving a checkered flag.
-Because this man is depicted naked, after the tradition of ancient Greek athletes, the trophy is most often photographed so that the man's arm is swooping down in front of him.
+Because this man is depicted naked, after the traditional depiction of athletes in ancient Greek art, the trophy is most often photographed at an angle so that the man's arm blocks the view of the figure's genitalia.

 In 1935, the Borg-Warner Automotive Company commissioned designer Robert J. Hill and Gorham, Inc., of Providence, Rhode Island to create the trophy at a cost of $10,000.
 The trophy underwent a refurbishment in 1991 and again in 2004.
 Today it is insured in excess of $1.3 million.